Mobile Usability testing: What is it and how is it done?

 It is a fact that we all use smartphones and mobile apps on a day-to-day basis.
 Whether at a cafe, commuting on a train, or sitting on the beach staring at the waves while surfing the Internet, we are all connected no matter where we are.
 And with technological advances, everything has become more straightforward and accessible.
 But let’s face reality: not everything can be improved with just an engineering tweak here or there; the user experience is essential for successful applications across all platforms.
 For that, we need “mobile usability testing.”

-Also, around 80% of the total time spent on mobile phones is dedicated to mobile apps.
-It’s natural that with so many eyes glued onto smartphones, there are thousands – if not millions – of mobile applications that are created every day and most of them fail to become popular.
+Around 80% of the time spent on mobile phones is dedicated to mobile apps.
+It’s natural that with so many eyes glued to smartphones, there are thousands – if not millions – of mobile applications that are created every day, and most of them fail to become famous.

 The pitfall lies between a poorly designed application and the diverse usability levels that most users don’t agree to accept.
 Hence, it’s important for developers to create a sleek design with a seamless user interface.
 This creates a need to perform thorough testing of mobile applications and their usability.

 In this article, we will discuss how we can perform mobile usability testing that would enable us to create applications that live up to the user’s standards.

 - 2 Steps to create a perfect mobile usability testing plan for your prototype:

 In broad terms, mobile usability testing helps us to make sure that our users can meet their goals with our applications easily.
 It involves inviting test participants representing our future users to perform tasks on our prototype application in a controlled and monitored environment.
 Know more